English curriculum

 In addition, journalistic contributions to various Dutch and English art magazines, including Archis, Flash Art, DutcH, Jong Holland, Kunstbeeld, Ons Erfdeel, het Veilingtijdschrift, De Witte Raaf, and pieces for diverse corporate publications.

-Guest researcher and curator of the large scale exhibition Four centuries of private collecting in The Netherlands in The Nieuwe Kerk Amsterdam.
+Guest researcher for the planned, large scale exhibition Four centuries of private collecting in The Netherlands at The Nieuwe Kerk Amsterdam.

 2006-2010: